 How does my child take probiotics?

-Gummies or chews are usually 1 or 2 daily.
-Powdered daily probiotics are normally 1-2 sachets daily mixed into cool food or drinks.
-Liquid drops usually taken on a teaspoon or mixed into cool food or drinks, once daily.
+Gummies or chews are usually taken once or twice daily.
+Powdered probiotics are normally taken as 1-2 sachets daily, mixed into cool food or drinks.
+Liquid drops are usually taken on a teaspoon or mixed into cool food or drinks, once daily.
 Heating probiotics by adding them to warm foods or drinks may reduce how effective they are.
 Always follow the directions given.

 Can my child take probiotics if they have special dietary requirements?

 Some probiotics are suitable for vegetarians, gluten or lactose-free diets.
 Others are sugar or soy-free or kosher certified.
-You’ll need to check for allergens and ingredient lists.
+You will need to check for allergens and ingredient lists.

 Which are best for baby?

-The best baby probiotic supplements are drops or powdered sachets.
+The best baby probiotic supplements for babies are liquid drops or powdered sachets.

 Optibac Probiotic for Babies and Children is a powdered probiotic